bluesky-social/atproto-website/README.md

 never left unreferenced.
 Large episodes take a few minutes; the status line is the only progress signal, since the upload isn't streamed back to the browser.

-Note `.env` changes need a dev-server restart — Next reads it at boot, so a token pasted into a running server won't be picked up.

-The object key is date-stamped from the episode's publish date to match the show's existing bucket layout:
+The object key is date-stamped from the episode's publish date, matching the layout the show's existing objects use:

 ```
 off-protocol/<YYYY-MM-DD>-<slug>/<slug>.mp3
 ```

-The key is fixed at upload time — changing the publish date afterwards does not move the object, and the `audioUrl` in the episode header remains the authoritative pointer.
+The key is fixed at upload time — changing the publish date afterwards does not move the object, and `audioUrl` in the episode header stays the authoritative pointer.

-**Publish date.** The *Publish date* control sets `pubDate` (what RSS reads) and derives the *Display date* string from it, so the two can't drift.
-Edit the display date on its own if you want custom wording.

-**Show notes** are the MDX body; `hasShowNotes` is recomputed from whether the body has content, so there's no flag to remember.

-**Transcripts are not in the UI.** `npm run podcast create` and the studio both write a `transcript.mdx` stub.
-To add one, paste the transcript into that file and flip `hasTranscript: true` in the `en.mdx` header by hand — the studio preserves both on save.

-**Delete** removes the episode directory and its `episodes.ts` entry, behind a confirmation.
-It does **not** delete the MP3 from R2.
-To remove that too, note the key from the episode's `audioUrl` *before* deleting, then either delete the object in the R2 dashboard, or use an S3 client with the same credentials:
+Deleting an episode does **not** delete its MP3.
+To remove that too, note the key from `audioUrl` *before* deleting, then use the R2 dashboard or an S3
+client:

 ```sh
 aws s3 rm "s3://<bucket>/off-protocol/<YYYY-MM-DD>-<slug>/<slug>.mp3" \
   --endpoint-url "https://<account-id>.r2.cloudflarestorage.com"
 ```

-(`wrangler r2 object delete` won't work with these credentials — it uses the REST API, which needs an account-wide token.
-See the upload note above.)

 #### Why two date fields and two duration fields